 “Value for money” in university undergraduate courses

 On every measure these students rate their satisfaction with their courses more highly than do fellow students at conventional institutions.
-This is despite the fact that their weekly contact hours are slightly less (11.92 hours) than those of students at conventional institutions (12.14 hours).
-The fact that 26% of students at alternative providers say that “all teaching staff motivated [me] to do [my] best work” compared to just 15% of students at conventional institutions seems to suggest something about teaching quality here – it will be interesting to compare these figures with the 2018 survey, due shortly.
+This is despite the fact that their weekly contact hours are not significantly different (13.58 hours) to those of students at conventional institutions (13.25 hours).
+The fact that 23% of students at alternative providers say that “all teaching staff motivated [me] to do [my] best work” compared to just 14% of students at conventional institutions suggests a very strong perception of teaching quality.

 The enormous amount of information available about universities and courses in the UK makes it possible to gain deep insights into very many aspects of study – academic, pastoral, social and even future earnings & employment.
 Based on more than 25 years’ experience in Russell Group universities in the UK as an academic researcher, teacher, examiner and consultant, it is clear that accessing, interpreting and understanding the right data delivers better decisions and optimum outcomes.